microsoft/vscode-docs/blogs/2024/04/wasm.md

 <video src="calculator.mp4" title="Execute the Calculator command]." autoplay loop controls muted></video>

-The full source code of the example can be found in [VS Code's extension sample repository](https://github.com/microsoft/vscode-extension-samples/tree/main/wasm-component-model).
+The full source code for the example can be found in [VS Code's extension sample repository](https://github.com/microsoft/vscode-extension-samples/tree/main/wasm-component-model).

 # Inside @vscode/wasm-component-model

-Inspecting the source code that got generated by the `wit2ts` tools shows, that it depends on a npm module `@vscode/wasm-component-model`.
+Inspecting the source code generated by the `wit2ts` tool shows that it depends on a npm module `@vscode/wasm-component-model`.
 This npm module is VS Code's implementation of the [component model's canonical ABI](https://github.com/WebAssembly/component-model/blob/main/design/mvp/CanonicalABI.md).
-VS Code's implementation is inspired by the Python code used in that document and whenever possible we tried to use the same naming.
+VS Code's implementation is inspired by the Python code used in that document.
+Whenever possible we use the same naming.

-In contrast to other tools like [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) or [jco](https://github.com/bytecodealliance/jco), that generate bindings for Wit files, `wit2ts` generates a meta model, which then can be used to generate bindings at runtime for different use cases.
-This allows us to honor the architectural needs we have for extension development (see above) inside VS Code.
-Mainly, we are able to promisify the bindings and run WebAssembly code in workers.
-We especially leverage this mechanism to implement the [WASI 0.2 preview](https://bytecodealliance.org/articles/WASI-0.2) for VS Code.
+In contrast to other tools like [wit-bindgen](https://github.com/bytecodealliance/wit-bindgen) or [jco](https://github.com/bytecodealliance/jco), that generate bindings for Wit files, `wit2ts` generates a meta model, which can then be used to generate bindings at runtime for different use cases.
+This allows us to honor the architectural needs for extension development inside VS Code.
+By doing this, we are able to promisify the bindings and run WebAssembly code in workers.
+We leverage this mechanism to implement the [WASI 0.2 preview](https://bytecodealliance.org/articles/WASI-0.2) for VS Code.

-You may also have noticed, that when generating the binding, you were accessing the function using names like `calculator._.imports.create` (observe the underscore).
-To avoid name collisions with names in the Wit file (e.g. there could be a type definition `imports`), API function are provided in a `_` namespace.
+You may have noticed, that when generating the binding, you were accessing the function using names like `calculator._.imports.create` (observe the underscore).
+To avoid name collisions with names in the Wit file (e.g. there could be a type definition `imports`), API functions are provided in a `_` namespace.
 The meta model itself is in a `$` namespace.
 So `calculator.$.exports.calc` represents the meta data for the exported calc function.

-In the above example the `add` operation param that gets passed to the `calc` function is an object consisting of three fields (the op code, the left value and the right value).
-The component model's canonical ABI defines, that arguments are passed by value.
-It also defines, how the data is serialized, passed to a WASM functions and deserialized on the other side.
-This results in our example in two operation objects, one living on the JavaScript heap and one living in the linear WASM memory.
+In the above example, the `add` operation param that gets passed to the `calc` function is an object consisting of three fields (the op code, the left value and the right value).
+The component model's canonical ABI defines that arguments are passed by value.
+It also defines how the data is serialized, passed to WASM functions and deserialized on the other side.
+In our example, this results in two operation objects, one living on the JavaScript heap and one living in the linear WASM memory.
 This is illustrated in the figure below.

 ![How parameters are passed](params-memory.png)